uknight/SteamAuthenticationBundle/README.md

 ----------

 Finally you just have to configure your firewall.
-A working example looks like this
+A working example might looks like this
 ```yaml
 security:
     providers: